-Prosecutor Joe Deters said four jurors thought Tensing was guilty of murder, four thought he was not guilty and four thought he was guilty of voluntary manslaughter.
+Prosecutor Joe Deters said four jurors thought Tensing was guilty of murder, and eight thought he was guilty of voluntary manslaughter.

 Outside the courtroom, Deters said he was "obviously disappointed."
 He said the jury was "leaning toward acquittal" on the murder charge and "leaning toward conviction" on voluntary manslaughter, "but they just couldn't come to an agreement."

 Asked if he would retry Tensing, Deters said he "would go through a process where we analyze the probability of success at trial.
 If I believe we can win, I'll retry the case."